 - 1. B few.
-The key here is to understand the difference between 'a few' and 'few'.
-The first one means 'some, a certain amount'.
-The other one has the meaning 'not enough, low number/amount of'.
-'However' introduced contrast with the previous sentence here: many people know something, but only few have real information on it.
+The key here is to understand the difference between "a few" and "few".
+The first one means "some, a certain amount".
+The other one has the meaning "not enough, low number/amount of".
+"However" introduced contrast with the previous sentence here: many people know something, but only few have real information on it.
 Because we need contrast, we can't use anything but option B. - 2.
 C to.
-When we talk about movement, either in space or time, we use preposition 'to'. - 3.
+When we talk about movement, either in space or time, we use preposition "to". - 3.
 D whose.
 We are pointing out possession here something belongs to or is associated with somebody. - 4.
 D held.
-'To hold a position' is the only collocation that works in this context.
-'To work in a position' is also possible, but there is no 'in' in the given context. - 5.
+"To hold a position" is the only collocation that works in this context.
+"To work in a position" is also possible, but there is no "in" in the given context. - 5.
 C contrary.
-'Contrary to the popular belief' is a set expression and it means that the majority has the wrong idea about something.
-The idea of contrast is expressed through the word 'though'. - 6.
+"Contrary to popular belief" is a set expression, which means that the majority has the wrong idea about something.
+The idea of contrast is expressed through the word "though". - 6.
 D in.
-'To be gifted in something' means to have particular talents in it.
-'To be gifted by something' is to be given something by somebody ('I was gifted this watch by my grandfather').
-'To be gifted with' is to have a particular talent, ('Jane was gifted with the perfect ear for music'). - 7.
+"To be gifted in something" means to have particular talents in it.
+"To be gifted by something" is to be given something by somebody ("I was gifted this watch by my grandfather").
+"To be gifted with" is to have a particular talent, ("Jane was gifted with the perfect ear for music"). - 7.
 D gave.
-'To give birth' is to create something.
+"To give birth" is to create something.
 It does not have to literally mean biologically bringing something to life.
-Because of the word 'birth' being a part of the set phrase, other options do not fit. - 8.
+Because the word "birth" is a part of the set phrase, other options do not fit. - 8.
 A similarly.
 The word is used here to express the idea of sameness.
-'Equally' is used to measure a degree of something, rather than a state ('She is equally smart').
+"Equally" is used to measure a degree of something, rather than a state ("She is equally smart").
 One person can be smarter or as smart as the other, but one cannot be more of a Founding Father you either are a Founding Father or you are not.